Stephen Poweris a suicide attempt survivor.

 "I Survived a Suicide Attempt."

 I met Stephen Power at a coffee shop in D.C.
 We talked about everything from suicide, to aging, to politics.
-He is 39 years old when I interviewed him on June 23, 2013.
+He was 39 years old when I interviewed him on June 23, 2013.

 I mean, the transition to college is always hard.
 It was pretty hard for me, just socially, academically, and also I was doing sports too, so it was constant.
 Looking back on it, I think the sports actually helped a lot—get out that physical release and keep your schedule full, keep you busy, keep your mind off of things.